unitaryfund/mitiq/CONTRIBUTING.md

 If you are interested in adding a larger new feature or other functionality to Mitiq, please make a copy of our Request For Comments (RFC) [template](https://docs.google.com/document/d/1adomheXpbqp4YIBFQ49IsAJzuJKWyr75GRO1NeWg0Fo/) and fill out the details of your enhancement proposal.
-Take a look at [previous RFCs](https://github.com/unitaryfund/mitiq/issues?q=is%3Aissue+is%3Aclosed+RFC) for examples on how to fill out your proposal.
-Once you have completed your proposal, then please [create a feature request issue](https://github.com/unitaryfund/mitiq/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=) and add a link to your proposal document (make sure to enable commenting!).
+Take a look at [previous RFCs](#list-of-accepted-rfcs) for examples on how to fill out your proposal.
+Once you have completed your proposal, then please
+[create a feature request issue](https://github.com/unitaryfund/mitiq/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=) and add a link to your proposal document (make sure to enable commenting!).
 For any part of the template that you weren't able to complete please mention that in the PR description and/or discuss with us on [discord](http://discord.unitary.fund).

+### List of accepted RFCs

+This is a list of accepted request-for-comments (RFC) documents by date of creation (reverse chronological order):

+- [Implementation RFC for Mitiq calibration](https://docs.google.com/document/d/1EZUJyEEUQUH33UOgSIzCCvXyxP0WLOQn11W0x4Ox4nY/edit) by Andrea Mari (@andreamari) Nov 2, 2022

+- [Calibration tools for error mitigation RFC (abstract general solutions)](https://docs.google.com/document/d/1otUHnTlyNS-0rxGAxltHLF1iD5C9qT9oEZ3jn8VHWgw/edit) by Andrea Mari (@andreamari) Oct 6, 2022

+- [Identity insersion scaling RFC](https://docs.google.com/document/d/1hbd9frjYiSy0WujA0iCccc-oMO4Q-kZc2G4b3lkJHdk/edit) by Purva Thakre (@purva-thakre) Jun 29, 2022

+- [Readout Confusion Inversion RFC](https://docs.google.com/document/d/1buO5PrO5sS02VXjcaYf37RuR0rF6xpyr4J9H1tI4vN4/edit) by Amir Ebrahimi (@amirebrahimi) Jun 16, 2022

+- [Documentation reorganization RFC](https://docs.google.com/document/d/13un5TZPknSOhmOBkrL2rsofjGfdp2jDnd-DywLpGFPc/edit) by Ryan LaRose (@rmlarose) Dec 1, 2021

+- [Learning-based PEC RFC](https://docs.google.com/document/d/1VItesy6R5SlUa_YXW1km7IjFZ8kzyFeHUepHak1fEh4/edit) by Misty Wahl (@Misty-W) Oct 25, 2021

+- [Digital dynamical decoupling RFC](https://docs.google.com/document/d/1cRwFCTn6kUjI1P0kNydtevxIYtE4r8Omd_iWK0Pe8qo/edit) by Aaron Robertson (@Aaron-Robertson) Jan 28, 2021

 ## Code of conduct
 Mitiq development abides to the [Contributors' Covenant](https://mitiq.readthedocs.io/en/latest/code_of_conduct.html).